Heroku Postgres Follower Databases

 Follower databases are guaranteed to be provisioned on geographically separate infrastructure than the primary database.

-Heroku does not automatically promote a follower database when the primary database is corrupt or inaccessible.
+Heroku doesn’t automatically promote a follower database when the primary database is corrupt or inaccessible.
 If this functionality is required, use a premium or enterprise tier plan that does offer HA.
-Performing a database failover is the same manual process as a database migration starting with the enter maintenance mode step.
+Performing a manual database failover is the same process as a database migration starting with the enter maintenance mode step.

-Redirecting your app’s read operations to one or more followers will require changes at the code level of your app.
-Since each app on Heroku is different, it’s not possible to make a detailed recommendation as to how to proceed.
-If your app is built using a framework, it’s likely the framework will have support for using multiple databases.
-In other cases, there will be third-party libraries available to help with the handling of multiple databases.
-In some cases, especially as your app gets more complex, writing custom code will be necessary.
+Redirecting your app’s read operations to one or more followers requires changes at the code level of your app.
+Since each app on Heroku is different, it’s not possible to recommend how to proceed.
+If your app is built using a framework, it’s likely the framework has support for using multiple databases.
+In other cases, there are third-party libraries available to help with the handling of multiple databases.
+In some cases, especially as your app gets more complex, writing custom code is necessary.